cgoettel/recipes/cake/jewish-coffee-cake.md

 - 2 t cinnamon
 - 2 T butter

-## Directions
+## Instructions

-- Preheat oven to 350&deg;F.
+1. Preheat oven to 350&deg;F.
-- Cream butter, sugar, and eggs.
+1. Cream butter, sugar, and eggs.
-- Combine flour, baking soda, and baking powder.
+1. Combine flour, baking soda, and baking powder.
 Add to creamed butter mixture.
-- Add sour cream and vanilla.
+1. Add sour cream and vanilla.
-- Separately, mix powdered sugar, cinnamon, and butter.
+1. Separately, mix powdered sugar, cinnamon, and butter.
-- Marble cinnamon mixture in with the rest of the batter.
+1. Marble cinnamon mixture in with the rest of the batter.
-- Bake at 350&deg;F for an hour or until done.
+1. Bake at 350&deg;F for an hour or until done.